stephanjura27/quantum_optimized_mlp/README.md

 pip install qiskit==0.43.2
 ```

-On Ubuntu, run the main.py file for training the quantum-inspired MLP, classical.py for training an MLP trained using gradient descent backpropagation algorithm with ADAM optimizer
+On Ubuntu, run the main.py file for training the quantum-inspired MLP, classical.py for training an MLP trained using gradient descent backpropagation algorithm with ADAM optimizer.
 ```bash
 python3 main.py
 ```